Oral History Collection

 Contact: Sara Beazley, email@example.com, (312) 422-2017

-In this comprehensive oral history interview about his life and career, Fred reminisces about lessons learned in each step along his career path.
-He discusses the challenges of a major merger and shares thoughts on effective governance, leadership style and shaping corporate culture.
-He describes the participation in professional organizations, particularly his service as the chairman of the Board of Trustees at the American Hospital Association.
+In this comprehensive oral history interview about his life and career, Mr. Bluford reminisces about lessons learned in each step along his career path.
+He shares thoughts on governance, leadership style and shaping corporate culture.
+He describes the importance of participation on boards such as the United Way and talks about his service as the chairman of the Board of Trustees at the American Hospital Association.
+He also shares information about his current passion – the Bluford Healthcare Leadership Institute.

 The full text of this new oral history interview is available at no charge on the Center website at http://www.aha.org/chhah.
 Other recent oral history interviews which can be found on the website include that of John G. King, Dr. Paul Batalden, Scott Parker, Dr. Thomas F. Frist, Jr., Sr. Mary Roch Rocklage, Dr. David Lawrence, Percy Allen, and Edward A. Eckenhoff.